-Before completing the online screening survey, participants were asked to read a brief participant information sheet describing the study.
-After reading and agreeing to participate, participants were asked to complete an online questionnaire to assess their eligibility and to collect descriptive data (Multimedia Appendix 2).
-Data were collected on age; gender; ethnicity, measured using the Office for National Statistics' index; level of education; employment status; whether they had ever used health or well-being apps; whether they currently use a health or well-being app; last time they had downloaded an app; and frequency of app use.
-Participants who met the inclusion criteria were sent an email with a comprehensive participant information sheet and invited to participate in the interview.
-On the day of the interview, the interviewees received a printed copy of the participant information sheet, and written consent was obtained.
+Prior to completing the online screening survey, participants were asked to read a brief participant information sheet describing the study.
+Once read and agreed to participate, participants were asked to complete an online questionnaire to assess their eligibility and to collect descriptive data (see Multimedia Appendix 2.).
+Data were collected on 1) age, 2) gender, 3) ethnicity, measured using the Office for National Statistics' index, 4) level of education, 5) employment status, 6) whether they have ever used health or wellbeing app, 7) whether they currently use a health or wellbeing app, 8) last time they had downloaded an app, and 9) frequency of app use.
+Participants who met the inclusion criteria were sent an email with a comprehensive participant information sheet and were invited for an interview.
+On the day of the interview, interviewees received a printed copy of the participant information sheet, and written consent was obtained.

-Face-to-face interviews were conducted between July and August 2019 and took place at the University of East Anglia (n=17) or participants' homes in Norwich (n=1).
-The interviews were conducted by a single female researcher (DS), and no one else was present during the sessions.
-Each session started with a think-aloud exercise, with participants being instructed on how to verbalize their thoughts.
-First, they were asked to perform a search for an app they would potentially use to change the health behavior of their choice.
+Face-to-face interviews were conducted between July and August 2019 and took place at the University of East Anglia (n=17) or the participants' home in Norwich (n=1).
+The interviews were conducted by a single female researcher (DS) and no one else was present during the sessions.
+The session started with a think aloud exercise, with participants being instructed on how to verbalise their thoughts.
+First, they were asked to perform a search for an app they would potentially use to change a health behaviour of their choice.
 They had a choice of using either a study laptop or their smartphone.
 Second, the researcher asked them if they were familiar with curated app portals.
-If they were not, DS briefly explained the principle and asked them to repeat the search using the NHS Apps Library and the PHE's One You Apps curated health app portals (Figure 2).
-During the think-aloud sessions, positive reinforcement using verbal (eg, "You are doing great" and "Right") and nonverbal (eg, nodding) communication was used to encourage participants to continue to express their views.
-In quiet moments, prompts were used (eg, "What are you thinking now?" and "Tell me what is on your mind").
-Following the think-aloud task, questions regarding their experience with the uptake of and engagement with apps were asked (the topic guide is given in Multimedia Appendix 3).
+If they were not, DS briefly explained the principle and asked people to repeat the search using the 'NHS Apps Library' and the PHE 'One You Apps' curated health app portals (Figure 2).
+During the think aloud sessions, positive reinforcement using verbal (e.g. 'You are doing great', 'Right') and non-verbal (e.g. nodding) communication was used to encourage participants to continue to express their views.
+In quiet moments, prompts were used (e.g. 'What are you thinking now?', 'Tell me what is on your mind').
+Following the think aloud task, questions regarding their experience with the uptake of and engagement with apps were asked (see Multimedia Appendix 3 for the topic guide).
 The sessions lasted between 26 and 63 minutes.
-Participants received a US \$27.50 (UK £20) gift voucher as compensation for their time.
+Participants received a £20 gift voucher as compensation for their time.